DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - During a full interruption test, the team takes down the primary site and confirms that the disaster recovery site is capable of handling regular operations.
 The full interruption test is the most thorough test but also the most disruptive.

 - 7.12.6 Communication
-    - **DR Comunication**: DR testing communication encompasses various internal and external stakeholders with different needs and communication methods/preferences
+    - ❄️**DR Comunication**: DR testing communication encompasses various internal and external stakeholders with different needs and communication methods/preferences
         - 🔥Internal Stakeholders:
             - Disaster Recovery Team: Reliable real-time channels for real-time cordination, problem-solving and decision making e.g Chats, Teams, Zoom
             - Managment: Needs periodic updates on progress and potential impact on normal operations. e.g emails